Goldenhub/cli-music-player/NOTE.md

 - or is there a way to connect the cli to the system's speaker hardware?
 Yes. mpg123 does that
 - ways to make it work seamlessly

+## TODO

+- save the audio files in a file server like cloudinary then the backend service gets the audio from there

 ## User story

 - the frontend makes an ssh request to the backend service